Team-Recursion-04/Autonomous-Driving-System/README.md

 full images in one evaluation.
 Since the whole detection pipeline is a single network, it can be optimized end-to-end directly on detection performance.

-YOLO (You Only Look Once), is a network for object detection.
-The object detection task consists in determining the location on the image where certain objects are present, as well as classifying those objects.
-Previous methods for this, like R-CNN and its variations, used a pipeline to perform this task in multiple steps.
-This can be slow to run and also hard to optimize, because each individual component must be trained separately.
-YOLO, does it all with a single neural network.

-Steps to use the YOLO for detection:
-* resize input image to 448x448
-* run a single convolutional network on the image
-* threshold the resulting detections by the model’s confidence

 ![alt text][image_yolo1]

-`yolo_pipeline.py` is modified and integrated based on this [tensorflow implementation of YOLO](https://github.com/gliese581gg/YOLO_tensorflow).

 #### Example of test image
 ![alt text][image8]